tripathivenkteshwar/tripathivenkteshwar/README.md

 # Hello folks!👋

 I'm Venkteshwar Tripathi, residing in Prayagraj, India.
-Presently employed as a software engineer at Traveloka, I previously served as a Platform Engineer at Paysafe Group.
+Presently employed as a software engineer at DAZN

 - 📫 How to reach me: tripathivenkteshwar@gmail.com OR You can check the out on LinkedIn